octoana/monorepo-code-scanning-action/README.md

 ## Overview

-If you can define a project structure for your repo, with each project being a specific language and subset of folders, then you can use this tool to split up scans of your monorepo.
+You must define a project structure for your repo, with each project being a specific language and subset of paths of directories, to use this tool to split up scans of your monorepo.

 If you use C# and an existing [MSBuild project file](https://learn.microsoft.com/en-us/visualstudio/msbuild/walkthrough-creating-an-msbuild-project-file-from-scratch?view=vs-2022), you can directly use that to define the project structure.